 - At the end of the Fellowship period, each recipient must provide AAA with a written report describing work accomplished.
 This report must be received within three months following the end of the Fellowship period.

 - Recipients may be invited to participate in AAA outreach activities.

 - Recipients may be invited to submit their research findings or a review article to one of the AAA journals, Developmental Dynamics or The Anatomical Record.

 - Support from AAA must be acknowledged in all relevant publications or oral research presentations.
 Support should be acknowledged as follows: “Jane Jack is an American Association of Anatomists Scholar and this research was funded in part funded by the American Association of Anatomists.”

-- The award cannot be held concurrently with another award and if the recipient subsequently, receives another award then the AAA fellowship will be pro-rate accordingly.
+- The award cannot be held concurrently with another award and if the recipient subsequently receives another award then the AAA fellowship will be pro-rated accordingly.

 APPLICATION & PROPOSAL GUIDELINES